 Each year, Strayer University reports its retention rate to the U.S. Department of Education.
 These rates measure the percentage of first time, degree seeking undergraduate students who returned to Strayer University to continue their studies the following fall quarter.
-The percentage of students who began their studies in Fall 2012 and returned in Fall 2013, following the Department of Education method, was 35.7 percent for full-time students and 23.5 percent for part-time students.
-It is important to note that this rate does not capture students seeking Master’s degrees or certificates or diplomas at Strayer University, and that many Strayer students attend for one or more terms, take a term off, then return to their studies.
-Additionally, about 50 percent of new Strayer students enter the University with transfer credits.
-These students would not necessarily be reflected in the retention rate calculated following the Department of Education method.
+The percentage of students who began their studies in Fall 2013 and returned in Fall 2014, following the Department of Education method, was 38.8 percent for first-time, full-time students and 20.7 percent for first-time, part-time students.
+It is important to note that this rate does not include new students entering with transfer credit, new students seeking undergraduate certificates or diplomas, or new students seeking graduate certificates, diplomas, or Master’s degrees at Strayer University.
+Many Strayer students attend for one or more terms, take a term off, then return to their studies.
+Additionally, many new Strayer students enter the University with transfer credits.
+These students are not included in the retention rate calculated following the Department of Education method.

 In compliance with the Student Right to Know Act, Strayer University provides the following graduation rate information.